-1.6 Thesis outline
+1.6 Thesis Outline

-This thesis presents $\beta$ -NMR studies of two families of superconductors, the hole-doped cuprate YBCO and electron-doped cuprate PCCO.
-The thesis is organized as follows.
-In chapter 2, I report the results of a new method to seek evidence of TRSB order near the surface of YBCO films.
-Several theories have suggested that YBCO may develop a TRSB order parameter near the surface of (110)-oriented films. $\beta$ -NMR probe is an ideal tool to test this scenario, as magnetic fields as small as 0.1 G could be detected a few nm from the surface.
-The field distribution is measured by implanting Li+ ions into a silver layer (60-120 nm thick) deposited onto YBCO.
-The silver layer is used to stop the Li+ ions and vary the average distance between the probe and the YBCO.
-In principle, one can use other metals or insulators, however, silver is preferred as it has a narrow Li+ spin resonance which is temperature independent below 100 K at low fields, and for other reasons as discussed in appendix B. I will present measurements of the field distribution above and below $T_c$ for films of (110) and (001) orientations, with the probe ions are stopping at an average distance of 8 to 40 nm from the Ag/YBCO interface with the superconductor in the Meissner state.
-I will quantitavely compare these resonances and identify any changes upon cooling below $T_c$ which could signal the existence or absence of TRSB spontaneous fields.
+This thesis presents β -NMR studies of two families of superconductors, the hole-doped cuprate YBCO and electron-doped cuprate PCCO, and is organized as follows.
+In Chapter 2, I report the results of a new method to seek evidence of TRSB order near the surface of YBCO films.
+Several theories have suggested that YBCO may develop a TRSB order parameter near the surface of (110)-oriented films.
+The β -NMR technique is an ideal tool to test this scenario, as magnetic fields as small as 0.1 G could be detected a few nm from the surface.
+The field distribution is measured by implanting 8Li+ ions into a silver layer (15-120 nm thick) deposited onto YBCO.
+The silver layer is used to stop the 8Li+ ions and vary the average distance between the probe and the YBCO.
+In principle, one can use other metals or insulators, however, silver is preferred as it has a narrow 8Li+ spin resonance which is temperature independent below 100 K at low fields, and for other reasons as discussed in Appendix B. I will present measurements of the field distribution above and below T_c for films of (110) and (001) orientations, with the probe ions are stopping at an average distance of 8 to 40 nm from the Ag/YBCO interface with the superconductor in the Meissner state and the applied magnetic field is parallel to the surface.
+I will quantitatively compare these resonances and identify any changes upon cooling below T_c which could signal the existence or absence of TRSB spontaneous fields.